nduynguyen16/Portfolio/README.md

 ### In these project I use

   1. SSIS Package (Visual Studio) => to create ETL process, Import Data (flat file, Excel) into Database(SSMS)
-  2. MS SQL Server => to clean and explore data
+  2. MS SQL Server (Azure Data Studio) => to clean and explore data
   3. Excel, googleSheet => use pivot table to aggerate metrics,
   4. PowerBI, Tableau=> to create Visualizations
+  5. Azure Data studio => to create Documentations (Notebooks) for my every SQL code